girishso/goog_currency/README.md

 ## Licence
 MIT License

-Warning: This software is provided as is, use it your own risk.
+This software is provided as is, use it your own risk.

 Copyright (c) 2013 Girish Sonawane